Georgia Scholarships

 Eligibility: Open to Georgia students who are preparing for a career in engineering or engineering technology.

-Additional scholarships in Georgia and financial aid resources
+Additional financial aid resources for Georgia students

 • GA Futures - launched in 2016, this website is a free resource to help guide Georgia students and their families through the college planning and financial aid process